Appendicitis is inflammation of the appendix. The appendix is a small, tube-like organ that hangs from the large intestine. It has no known function.

 Copyright © Nucleus Medical Media, Inc.

-Appendicitis may be caused by something trapped in the appendix, such as:
+The exact cause is not known.
+It is thought to be caused by something trapped in the appendix, such as:

-Your bodily fluids may be tested.
+Images may be taken of the belly.
 This can be done with:

 American College of Surgeons